ghajduk3/leanix-challenge/readme.md

 For scraping use Puppeteer library (https://github.com/GoogleChrome/puppeteer).
 Publish your code on GitHub and send a link to the repository.
-Please feel free to reach out to Matjaz Grosek at Matjaz.Grosek@leanix.net for any questions related to the task.
-Wish you all the best in your preparation.

 <a name="setup"></a>
 ### Setup